jatinkaushik-jk/jatinkaushik-jk/README.md

 ### 📈 2024 Goals
 - Master **Fullstack Web Development** and contribute to open-source projects.
-- Continue exploring new designs, watching movies for creative inspiration, and traveling to broaden my horizons.
+- Continue exploring new designs and technologies, watching movies for creative inspiration, and traveling to broaden my horizons.

 ### ⚡ Fun Facts
 - I'm a design explorer, always on the lookout for new trends and innovative ideas.